jflot/practicals/README.md

 ln -s $(pwd)/grace/bin/xmgrace $SLBIN/xmgrace
 cd $DEPS
-echo -e "================== FINISH! ===================\n"
+echo -e "================== FINISH! ===================\n" mkdir ~/bin cd slbin cp * ~/bin

-echo -e "Now you have al the dipendecies to run on PICO"
+echo -e "Now you have all the dependencies to run on PICO"
 ```

 Press _Ctr^D_ to close the file and record the changes, then `chmod 777 build_deps.sh` to make it executable.
 Finally, launch the installation script using `./build_deps.sh`.